 Professions most likely to be asked to work for free

-|Profession||Percentage asked to work for free||Percentage of those asked who worked for free
+Percentage?of those asked who worked for free

 Average (includes professions not listed above)

 In a recent article for Business Advice, Jason Kitcat, micro business ambassador for Crunch Accounting, advised freelancers to think of alternative ways to compensate for working for free. ?If your new client genuinely doesn?t have the funds to pay you, try and figure out another way that you can have a mutually beneficial relationship with them.
 Does the client offer any services or products that could help your business grow and get off the ground? ?Instead of working for free, find out if you can trade your skills for something they have that could bring value to your company.?